AmpereComputing/terraform-oci-ampere-a1/README.md

 This can also be used as a terraform module.
 The [examples](examples) directory contains example code for module usage showing different operating systems booting with a custom cloud-init templates.
 Doing a clone of this repository and changing directory to one of the examples, placing a terraform.tfvars into that directory, and running a typical terrafornm workflow will produce a working virtual machine in the os that was specified in the main.tf that is located within the chosen example directory.

 ### Running Terraform

 ```
 terraform init && terraform plan && terraform apply -auto-approve
 ```

 <script id="asciicast-432487" src="https://asciinema.org/a/432487.js" async data-autoplay="true" data-size="small" data-speed="2"></script>

 ### Additional Terraform resources for OCI Ampere A1

 * Apache Tomcat on Ampere A1: [https://github.com/oracle-devrel/terraform-oci-arch-tomcat-autonomous](https://github.com/oracle-devrel/terraform-oci-arch-tomcat-autonomous)
 * WordPress on Ampere A1: [https://github.com/oracle-quickstart/oci-arch-wordpress-mds/tree/master/matomo](https://github.com/oracle-quickstart/oci-arch-wordpress-mds/tree/master/matomo)

+### Using as a Module

+This can also be used as a terraform module.
+The [examples](examples) directory contains example code for module usage showing different operating systems booting with a custom cloud-init templates.
+Doing a clone of this repository and changing directory to one of the examples, placing a terraform.tfvars into that directory, and running a typical terrafornm workflow will produce a working virtual machine in the os that was specified in the main.tf that is located within the chosen example directory.

 <!-- BEGIN_TF_DOCS -->